-We would like to interview 16 health professionals who are involved in the care of women who have experience of early or premature menopause (EM/PM), including spontaneous EM/PM, or EM/PM due to medical treatment (medically-induced) including breast cancer, ovarian cancer or uterine cancer, surgical removal of ovaries, or chemotherapy for non-cancer cause.
-If we have your contact details, you will have learnt about this study from a member of the research team or an advertisement.
+We would like to interview women between the age of 20 and 45 with experience of early or premature menopause (EM / PM), including spontaneous EM/PM, or EM/PM due to medical treatment (medically-induced) including breast cancer, ovarian cancer or uterine cancer, surgical removal of ovaries, or chemotherapy for non-cancer cause.
+If we have your contact details, you will have learnt about this study from an advertisement or information provided in a service you access.